Explore the largest biodome in the Middle East, in the heart of urban Dubai

 There is a The Green Planet Cafe, or it’s an easy walk across the road to the eateries of City Walk offering plenty of dining options.

-Yes photos are allowed, and standard tripods (at staff descretion) but please, no selfie sticks.
+Yes, photos are allowed, and standard tripods (at staff discretion) but please, no selfie sticks.

 If you want more ideas on ways to escape the heat Dubai then check out this guide to 50+ Indoor Activities in Dubai, or if you’re looking for more ways to keep the kids entertained we have 80+ Family-Friendly Things to do in DubaiDubai Travel Planner